Skip to main content

 4.8 Foreign Travel

 a.
-All foreign travel for Official University Business must be reported to the Boise State Risk Management and Insurance Office (RMI).
-Notification should be made at least 30 days in advance of travel to allow sufficient time to secure foreign travel insurance and address any other applicable requirements (See the Office of Risk Management and Insurance website).
+All foreign travel for Official University Business must be reported to Risk Management and Insurance (RMI).
+Notification should be made at least thirty (30) days in advance of travel to allow sufficient time to secure foreign travel insurance and address any other applicable requirement (see the Risk Management and Insurance website).

 • The daily FTPDA will be one hundred percent (100%) of the listed Meals and Incidental Expenses (M & IE) rate.